vbwx/finddup/Manual.md

     Print path of each file with a list of paths of its duplicates.

-    If combined with the **-0** (zero) option, paths are separated by NUL characters, whereas lists of paths (of the duplicated file and its duplicates) are separated by two NUL characters.
+    If combined with the **-0** (zero) option, each path is terminated with a NUL character, while the last path in the list of duplicates is terminated with two NUL characters.

 - **-l**